giommazz/giommazz.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Gabriele Iommazzo - Postdoctoral Researcher in Optimization"
-excerpt: "Learn more about Gabriele Iommazzo, a postdoctoral researcher at the Zuse Institute Berlin, focusing on convex optimization and machine learning applications."
+excerpt: "Gabriele Iommazzo, postdoctoral researcher at the Zuse Institute Berlin focusing on convex optimization and machine learning applications."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
-description: "Gabriele Iommazzo is a postdoctoral researcher at the Zuse Institute Berlin, specializing in convex optimization and first-order methods like Frank-Wolfe algorithms."
+description: "Gabriele Iommazzo is a postdoctoral researcher at the Zuse Institute Berlin specializing in convex optimization, Frank-Wolfe algorithms, and the integration of machine learning in optimization."
 ---